UCLA-Creative-Labs/agora-gaia/README.md

 Run `yarn install` to install all dependencies.

 ## Instructions on usage
-**To develop:** Run `yarn start` to start a local development server at http://localhost:8080.
-Add `--host=0.0.0.0` if you want to test the webpage on your phone.
+**To develop:** Run `yarn dev` to start a local development server at http://localhost:8080.
+Note that you will have to have a local PostgreSQL instance running for this website to function correctly.
+TODO

-**To build:** Run `yarn build` to generate build versions of the website in the `dist/` folder, then open `dist/index.html` to open the website.
+**To build:** Run `yarn build` to generate build versions of the website in the `dist/` folder, and run `yarn server` to start a server locally.
+Then open `dist/index.html` to open the website.

 ## To-Do

-* Add zooming and/or panning.
-* Note: Right now, I'm using `useRef` for everything related to the canvas (current path, path stack, etc.), because I figured using `useState` and `useEffect` would make the canvas re-render on every update, like drawing a new stroke, changing stroke width, etc., which seems inefficient especially if we want to make sure this scales well.
-But `useState` and `useEffect` are more idiomatic React and would allow us to update stuff on the DOM (like a `<p>` tag with tracking the stroke width), so will need to look into this more.
+* Make sure routing works properly in prod.
+* Load balancing time!

 ## Known bugs

-* Doesn't support touchscreens yet.
 * Paths are unantialiased.
 Not too big a deal, but it can be a little frustrating.
+* Not a bug per se (or at least not one we'll fix), but if a user tries to open multiple windows to draw on one computer, they will be in for a confusing time.

 ## Server Base Architecture - Bryan